Finding Optimal Tangent Points for Reducing Distortions of Hard-label Attacks: Experimental Results

 We also conduct experiments by using $\ell_\infty$ norm attacks to break five defense models, and the experimental results are shown in Table \ref{tab:linf_CIFAR10_defenseive_models}.
 The conclusion drawn from this table is the same as that in Tables \ref{tab:Linf_ImageNet_normal_models_result} and \ref{tab:Linf_CIFAR_normal_models_result}: TA and G-TA obtain the similar performance with HSJA in $\ell_\infty$ norm attacks.

 Next, we conduct experiments by using $\ell_2$ norm attack to break different defense models on the CIFAR-10 and ImageNet datasets.
-In the CIFAR-10 dataset, we select six types of defense models: \begin{itemize} \item Adversarial Training (AT) \cite{madry2018towards}: the most effective defense method, which uses adversarial examples as the training data to obtain the robust classifier. \item TRADES \cite{zhang2019theoretically}: an improved AT that optimizes a regularized surrogate loss. \item JPEG \cite{guo2018countering}: a standard image compression algorithm based on the discrete cosine transform, which can remove the adversarial perturbations, thereby providing some degree of defense. \item Feature Distillation \cite{liu2019feature}: a JPEG-based defensive compression framework.
+In the CIFAR-10 dataset, we select six types of defense models: \begin{itemize} \item Adversarial Training (AT) \cite{madry2018towards}: the most effective defense method, which uses adversarial examples as the training data to obtain the robust classifier. \item TRADES \cite{zhang2019theoretically}: an improved AT that optimizes a regularized surrogate loss. \item JPEG \cite{guo2018countering}: a standard image compression algorithm based on the discrete cosine transform, which can remove the adversarial perturbations, thereby providing some degree of defense. \item Feature Distillation \cite{liu2019feature}: a defense method based on the improved JPEG image compression.
 Its defense mechanism is divided into two steps.
-First, it attempts to filter out adversarial perturbations by developing defensive quantization in the frequency domain of JPEG compression or decompression, guided by a semi-analytical method.
-Second, it suppresses the distortions of benign features to restore classification accuracy through a DNN-oriented quantization refine process. \item Feature Scatter \cite{zhang2019defense}: a feature scattering-based adversarial training method.
-It uses an unsupervised feature-scattering approach for generating adversarial training images, which leverages the inter-sample relationship for collaborative perturbation generation. \item ComDefend \cite{jia2019comdefend}: a defense model that consists of a compression CNN and a reconstruction CNN to transform the adversarial image into its clean version to defend against attacks. \end{itemize}
+Firstly, it filters out adversarial perturbations by using a semi-analytical method.
+Secondly, it restores the classification accuracy of benign images by using a DNN-oriented quantization process. \item Feature Scatter \cite{zhang2019defense}: a feature scattering-based AT method, which is an unsupervised approach for generating adversarial examples during the training. \item ComDefend \cite{jia2019comdefend}: a defense model that consists of a compression CNN and a reconstruction CNN to transform the adversarial image into its clean version to defend against attacks. \end{itemize}